SN 2003gd

 This supernova was located along the outer edge of a spiral arm, ~7.3 kpc from the galactic nucleus at an angular offset 13.2 arcsecond east and 161.0 arcsecond south of the core.
 It was discovered at the end of its "plateau phase", approximately 86 days after its estimated explosion date of 18 March 2003.
-Despite of a lower tail luminosity in the light curve, this appears to be a normal Type II-p.
+Despite a lower tail luminosity in the light curve, this appears to be a normal Type II-p.
 A light echo from nearby dust was detected in archival images from 2004.